-SNAP-Vista Blue is a blue fluorescent substrate that can be used to label SNAP-tag® fusion proteins (in cell lysates or as purified proteins) for detection by SDS-PAGE.
-This substrate (BG-Vista Blue) is based on dimethylaminocoumarin and is optimized for excitation with the 360 nm light from a standard UV-transilluminator.
-It has an excitation maximum at 390 nm and emission maxima at 470 nm.
-This package includes 50 nmol of SNAP-Vista Blue substrate, sufficient to label one hundred 20 μl samples containing SNAP-tag fusion protein for in-del detection.
+SNAP-Vista Green is a green fluorescent substrate that can be used to label SNAP-tag® fusion proteins (in cell lysates or purified proteins) for detection by SDS-PAGE.
+This substrate (BG-Vista Green) is based on fluorescein and is optimized for excitation with the 488 nm laser excitation line in a laser based gel scanner.
+It can also be excited using 360 nm light from a standard UV-transilluminator.
+It has an excitation maximum at 500 nm and emission maxima at 524 nm.
+This package includes 50 nmol of SNAP-Vista Green substrate, sufficient to label one hundred 20 ul samples containing SNAP-tag fusion protein for in-gel detection.

 The SNAP-tag is a novel tool for protein research, allowing the specific, covalent attachment of virtually any molecule to a protein of interest.
-The SNAP-tag is a small polypeptide based on mammalian O-alkylguanine-DNA-alkyltransferase (AGT).
-SNAP-tag substrates are derivatives of benzyl purines and benzyl pyrimidines.
-In the labeling reaction, the substituted benzyl group of the substrate is covalently attached to the SNAP-tag.
+The SNAP-tag is a small protein based on mammalian O6-alkylguanine-DNA-alkyltransferase (AGT).
+SNAPtag substrates are derivates of benzylguanine.
+In the labeling reaction, the substituted benzyl group of the substrate is covalently attached to the SNAPtag.